 Step 1.
 Get a web hosting account in SiteGround

 For bloggers, I recommend SiteGround.
 SiteGround has excellent WordPress solutions in terms of speed and security.
-It is easy to use for beginners and fast, cheap, and reliable.
-Here you may read why we recommend SiteGround: Best WordPress hosting
+It is fast, cheap, and reliable, and above all, it is easy to use for beginners.
+Here you may read why we recommend SiteGround: Best blog hosting

 GOOD TO KNOW